pec1985/TiDraggable/android/README.md

 * axis: (String) "x" or "y"

-## Event Listeners (not working yet)
+## Event Listeners

 1. start: will fire on touch start
+2. move: will fire on touch move
-2. stop: will fire on when the view has finished moving
+3. stop: will fire on touch end

+## How to build the module from source
+1. Open the ```.classpath``` file and modify the parameters
+2. Do the same thing with the build.properties
+3. Read the Android Module Development Guide found in Appcelerator's wiki

 ## TODOS
-- Event listeners
-- Animation
-- More....
+Let's add more functionality to this module.
+I don't have a list of "todos", but please, feel free to add to it.
+Be creative, have ideas, submit pull requests.